Kavanaugh accuser is a ‘criminal’ and should ‘go to prison,’ NC GOP leader says

 Swetnick submitted a sworn statement to the Senate Judiciary Committee last week that said she saw Kavanaugh “consistently engage in excessive drinking and inappropriate contact of a sexual nature with women in the early 1980s.”

+Swetnick also said in the statement that she was “the victim of one of these ‘gang’ or ‘train’ rapes where Mark Judge and Brett Kavanaugh were present.”

+Swetnick has said she would be willing to be interviewed by the FBI, the Associated Press reported.

-Kavanaugh has denied the claims by Swetnick, Christine Blasey Ford and Deborah Ramirez.
+Kavanaugh also has denied the claims by Christine Blasey Ford and Deborah Ramirez.

 Ford, a UNC graduate, testified last week to the Senate Judiciary Committee that Kavanaugh assaulted her when they were teenagers at a party in suburban Maryland.